fahimhkhan/CitizenScienceTFL/README.md

 **1. Dataset creation and annotation**

-The annotated dataset for rip current detection is given in this repo.
+Link to the annotated dataset for rip current detection is given in this repo.
 There is two folders, "train" and "test", respectively.
 Datasets are labeled using a tool called labelImg https://github.com/tzutalin/labelImg

 **2. Setting up Tensorflow and Dependencies**